top

 The length of the wait time with each option provides another, often more complicated, distinction between adoption versus foster care in Arkansas.

 Private infant adoption offers a direct path to permanent adoption with short wait times for hopeful parents.
-At American Adoptions, our average wait times for an adoption opportunity are usually about 9-12 months.
+At American Adoptions, our average wait times for an adoption opportunity are an average of 12 months.
 We work hard to minimize wait times so you can become a parent sooner when partnering with our agency.

 Wait times can differ widely in foster care situations.
 When fostering with no expectation of adopting, your wait time for placement is usually short because there are never enough foster homes for the number of kids who need one.
 Therefore, placement is sometimes almost immediate once you’re eligible to foster.